-Diocese of Ossory Privacy Statement
+Diocese of Ossory Data Privacy Notice

 The Diocese of Ossory fully respects your right to privacy and your personal data will be treated with the highest standards of security and confidentiality, in accordance with the Data Protection Acts 1998, 2003 and the Data Protection Regulations (GDPR) 2018.
 For the purposes of GDPR, the Data Controller for the Diocese, is the Bishop of Ossory, located at the Diocesan Office, James’ Street, Kilkenny.
 For information held in the parishes, the Parish Priest/Administrator is the Data Controller.